demiurg906/kotlin-contracts-samples/README.md

 - _DSL style_ for _safe builders_ contracts
 - _Instance style_ for _transactions_ contracts

-In near future both styles will be allowed for both types of contracts, but with one restriction: you can you only one of styles and can not mix them.
+In near future both styles will be allowed for both types of contracts, but with one restriction: you can use only one style and can not mix them.

 #### Usage of functions with extension lambdas